Skip advert

 Advertisement - Article continues below

-The balance is nose-heavy and this gives it a rather exploitable feel in the bends, just like the petrol-powered Puma and Fiesta before.
-There’s plenty of front-end grip to shrug off speed and while there’s a bit more roll than we’d like, it’s all manageable and well communicated.
-It’s no hot or even warm crossover, but the Gen-E retains a decent level of fun to its driving dynamics – certainly more than most of its rivals at least.
+The balance is nose-heavy and this gives it a rather exploitable feel in the bends, just like the petrol-powered Puma and Ford Fiesta before.
+There’s plenty of front-end grip to shrug off speed, and while there’s a bit more roll than we’d like, it’s all manageable and well communicated.
+The Puma Gen-E is certainly no hot or even warm crossover, but it retains a decent level of fun to its driving dynamics – certainly more than most of its rivals, at least.

-On the more sensible side, the brake regeneration is well engineered, with a balance of immediacy and smoothness, although you have to switch through too many menus on the screen to operate one-pedal driving (driving modes have a similar issue).
+On the more sensible side, the regenerative braking is well integrated into the brake pedal, with a balance of immediacy and smoothness, although you have to switch through too many menus on the screen to operate the one-pedal driving mode (changing the driving modes is similarly complicated).

 Performance, 0-60mph acceleration and top speed